Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Moving a package from being a required dependency to a default extra would be a breaking change, because older versions of package installers would not recognise the concept of default extras, and would then install the package with fewer dependencies, which could affect users that would have been relying on these.
 Therefore, changing dependencies from required to a default extra in an established package should only be done in future once the developers only want to support users with installers that implement this PEP.

 • Making an existing extra become a default should be safer, such as making recommended in astropy be a default extra, but in order to support users with older versions of package installers, the documentation should still mention the extra explicitly as long as possible (until it is clear that most/all users are using package installers that implement this PEP).
-There is no downside to keeping the extra be explicitly mentioned, but this will ensure that users with modern tooling who do not read documentation (which may be a non-negligeable fraction of the user community) will start getting the recommended dependencies by default.
+There is no downside to keeping the extra be explicitly mentioned, but this will ensure that users with modern tooling who do not read documentation (which may be a non-negligible fraction of the user community) will start getting the recommended dependencies by default.

 Avoiding the addition of many default dependencies

 One temptation for authors might be to include many dependencies by default since they can provide a way to opt out from these.
-We recommend however that authors carefully consider what is included by default to avoid unecessarily bloating installations and complicating dependency trees.
+We recommend however that authors carefully consider what is included by default to avoid unnecessarily bloating installations and complicating dependency trees.
 Using default extras does not mean that all extras need to be defaults, and there is still scope for users to explicitly opt in to non-default extras.

 Inheriting from default extras

-There are cases, such as the interchangeable backends, or the minimal extras, where ignoring the default if an extra is explicitly specified is the right thing to do.
+There are cases, such as the interchangeable backends, where ignoring the default if an extra is explicitly specified is the right thing to do.
 However, for other cases, such as using default extras to include recommended dependencies while still providing a way to do minimal installs, it may be that many of the other extras should explicitly ‘inherit’ the default extra(s), so package authors should carefully consider in which cases they want the default extras to be installed.

 Incompatible extras